Fall 2026 Applications

 Students will be introduced to the various areas of psychology, including methods, learning and memory, sensations, perception, physiological processes, emotions, drives personalities, abnormal behavior, psychotherapy, individual differences, social behavior, and growth and development.
 75+ ELA and an 80 overall GPA.

-ONLINE SYNCHRONOUS COURSES: Courses meet online at the times and days listed
+(OS): ONLINE SYNCHRONOUS COURSES: Courses meet online schedule listed

 Must have access to a working computer/laptop and internet